blairliikala/dalle/README.md

 Type in a phrase to have the Dall-E image AI generate an image, unique each time.
 Created images are automaticaly added to the EE file manager and phrases are cached.

+## Instal

+- Install addon by copying the files to the add-on directory within a folder called `dalle`.
+- Create an account at [beta.openai.com](https://beta.openai.com/) and generate an API secret key [beta.openai.com/account/api-keys](https://beta.openai.com/account/api-keys) At the time of this writing there were about $18 in free credits to create images.
+- Add the key to the setting page, and set a file directory to put created images in.
+- Either using a template tag or the add-on, type a phrase in to have Dall-e create an image and use it like a normal image through the file manager!

 ## Tag

 Template tags are listed below.